David-Mawer/LINQ2DB-MVC-Core-5/README.md

-# This is a .Net 7.0 Template for Linq2Db
+# This is a .Net 7.0 Template for Linq2Db (currently running on .net 9.0)

 This is the basic MVC template for **.Net 7.0** with a few tweaks: -